Bai-Chiang/Linux_tinkering_notes/Touhou.md

 1. Download `thcrap` from [here](https://www.thpatch.net/wiki/Touhou_Patch_Center:Download), and extract to a directory.
    I put `thcrap` and all other patches/scripts under `~/Touhou` directory, so it would be `/home/deck/Touhou/thcrap/`.

 1. Locate your Steam game directory.
-For Steam Deck, it's under `/home/deck/.local/share/Steam/steamapps/common/` if you installed the game on internal SSD, or `/run/media/mmcblk0p1/steamapps/common/` if installed on micro SD card.
+   - For Steam Deck, it's under `/home/deck/.local/share/Steam/steamapps/common/` if you installed the game on internal SSD, or `/run/media/mmcblk0p1/steamapps/common/` if installed on micro SD card.
-   For general Linux distributiions, if Steam is install as a system package, game directory is `/home/$USERNAME/.local/share/Steam/steamapps/common/`.
+   - For general Linux distributiions, if Steam is install as a system package, game directory is `/home/$USERNAME/.local/share/Steam/steamapps/common/`.
-   If you installed Flatpak version of Steam, it's `/home/$USERNAME/.var/app/com.valvesoftware.Steam/data/Steam/steamapps/common/`.
+   - If you installed Flatpak version of Steam, it's `/home/$USERNAME/.var/app/com.valvesoftware.Steam/data/Steam/steamapps/common/`.
-   For each Touhou game you would find the `.exe` file under its directory.
+   For each Touhou game you would find the `th*.exe` file under its directory.
-   In my case, TH10 on Steam Deck internal SSD, it's `/home/deck/.local/share/Steam/steamapps/common/th10/th10.exe`.
+   I will use `/home/deck/.local/share/Steam/steamapps/common/th10/th10.exe` in the following tutorial.

-1. Go to the `thcrap` folder and crate a `config` folder.
+1. Go to the `thcrap` folder `~/Touhou/thcrap` and crate a `config` folder.
 Inside of the `config` folder cate a `games.js` file with content
    ```
    {
      "th10": "Z:/home/deck/.local/share/Steam/steamapps/common/th10/th10.exe",